Change in practice location

 How can you get credentialing with Medicare?
 Though the process may vary depending on your specialty and industry segment, you can follow these general steps to get credentialing with Medicare as a new provider:

-• Complete your Medicare enrollment application: After you obtain your NPI, you can complete your Medicare provider enrollment application.
-This application can be completed through PECOS.
-Though this system is intended to be paperless, you can also print a copy for your records.
+After obtaining your NPI, you can complete your Medicare provider enrollment through PECOS.
+While it's paperless, you can print a copy for your records.

 Medicare Application Process to Become a Provider